tw4l/brunnhilde/README.md

 ### Specifying hash type

-Brunnhilde uses the md5 hash type by default.
+Brunnhilde uses the md5 hash algorithm by default.
 Other options are sha1, sha256, or sha512.

 To change the type of hash used, pass '--hash HASH' as an argument to Brunnhilde, replacing HASH with your choice of sha1, sha256, or sha512.